 - Social skills to work with diverse groups

-- Critical thinking for your own culture and those that differ from yours
+- Critical thinking regarding your own culture and other cultures

 - Collaboration with others in the workplace, especially diverse groups